 - Diphenhydramine (Benadryl, Aleve PM, others).
 Diphenhydramine is a sedating antihistamine.
 Side effects might include daytime drowsiness, dry mouth, blurred vision, constipation and urinary retention.

 - Doxylamine succinate (Unisom SleepTabs).
 Doxylamine is also a sedating antihistamine.
 Side effects are similar to those of diphenhydramine.

 - Melatonin.
 The hormone melatonin helps control your natural sleep-wake cycle.
 Some research suggests that melatonin supplements might be helpful in treating jet lag or reducing the time it takes to fall asleep — although the effect is typically mild.
-Side effects can include headache and daytime sleepiness.
+Side effects can include headaches and daytime sleepiness.